Ariel Camacho: Death

 Camacho and four other people were in a car accident on the road from Angostura, Sinaloa.
 Camacho was returning from a music festival, Carnaval de Mocorito.
 Camacho and two others died and two other people were injured.
 They were riding in a 2004 Honda Accord when Camacho lost control.
-The accident reportedly occurred at two in the morning on highway Angostura- La Reforma.
+The accident reportedly occurred at two in the morning on highway Angostura–La Reforma.
 Camacho died on impact.
 It is unclear whether he was driving intoxicated although it was reported he was driving at excessive speed.
 He died at the age of 22.

 Legacy

-Following his death, his group's song "El Karma" reached number one on the Billboard Hot Latin Songs chart in March and the album hit the TOP FIVE of the Latin albums chart.
+Following his death, his group's song "El Karma" reached number one on the Billboard Hot Latin Songs chart in March and the album hit the top five of the Latin albums chart.
 Shortly after his death, Ariel Camacho y Los Plebes del Rancho changed their name to Los Plebes del Rancho de Ariel Camacho to tribute Camacho.
 The band continues to make albums in honor of Camacho, like "Recuerden Mi Estilo", alongside Camacho's father, Benito Camacho.
-Many have paid tribute to Camacho through the use of songs such as Virlan Garcia with "Hasta el Cielo", Los Traviezoz de la Zierra with "Mis Ultimos Momentos" and "Un Mentado Ariel."
+Many have paid tribute to Camacho through the use of songs such as Virlán García with "Hasta el Cielo", Los Traviezoz de la Zierra with "Mis Últimos Momentos" and "Un Mentado Ariel".
 An album in tribute to Camacho was also released in 2017 called "Ariel Camacho Para Siempre" that features artists such as Gerardo Ortiz, Regulo Caro, and Revolver Cannabis.
-Each year on the 25th of February in memory of Camacho, his band, family members, fans, and other artists come together at his grave to commemorate him.
-Ariel is now known by many as "El Rey del Requinto", "El Mentado", "Rey de Corazones" and "La Tuyia."
+Each year on 25 February in memory of Camacho, his band, family members, fans, and other artists come together at his grave to commemorate him.
+Ariel is now known by many as "el Rey del Requinto", "el Mentado", "el Rey de Corazones" and "la Tuyía".

+Many artists of the corridos tumbados scene cite Camacho as a source of inspiration, some of these artists include Natanael Cano, Junior H, Gabito Ballesteros, among several others.